Rajpratik71/Mininet-wiki/FAQ.md

 ### How can I do a native install of Mininet?

 Instructions for native installation can be found at <http://mininet.github.com/download> and in [`INSTALL`](https://github.com/mininet/mininet/tree/master/INSTALL).

 ***
+<a id=virtualbox-error></a>
+### Help!
+I am getting an error from VirtualBox and my VM won't start!

+If you are already running Microsoft's Hyper-V, you may not be able to boot the Mininet VM in VirtualBox at the same time.
+I tested this and got the following error:

+> VirtualBox - Error
+> VT-X/AMD-V Hardware acceleration is not available on your system.
+Your 64-bit guest will fail
+> to detect a 64-bit CPU and will not be able to boot.

+One solution to this problem would be to turn off Hyper-V (in Windows 8, this is done via "Enable/Disable Windows Features" in the Windows Control Panel.)

+*If you need to keep running Hyper-V*, you could try creating a 32-bit Mininet VM (very easy - just read our instructions on the Documentation page), or you could even try using Microsoft's OVF import tool to run the Mininet VM directly on Hyper-V itself.

+***
 <a id=blank-screen></a>